 Lifting heavy weights and hitting the punch bag really cleared my mind to a point where I was feeling on top of the world both mentally and physically but then I had a relapse.
 The relapse really knocked me back and cost me three weeks of sitting at home not being interested in the world and ultimately led to six weeks away from the gym.

 I revisited the GP once again where they increased my sertraline dosage to 100mg and added me to the IAPT counselling list once again.

 Then six weeks later I decided to get back in the gym and make a real go of it, I decided I was going to do boxing three times a week, and weightlifting three times a week.
 So far I have kept to the regime and can really see the benefit both physically and mentally but I am under no illusions that there is still a very long way to go.

 I am currently feeling very positive about life and what it holds in the future and I am using my experiences to help others in a similar situation.
 I firmly believe that exercise is one of the best medications for mental health problems along with talking to others about it too, we all know someone who has been affected by mental health or is currently struggling, so reach out if you can.

 It was a conversation with a friend that reached out to me about his anxiety which made me think how many more people are suffering in silence?
-So I decided to start up my #mentalmate campaign which spreads the message that ‘everyone needs some to discuss their mental health problems with and that is a mental mate’.
+So I decided to start up my #mentalmate campaign which spreads the message that ‘everyone needs someone to discuss their mental health problems with and that is a mental mate.

-This project allows us to help people directly but also helps us raise much needed funds for local mental health charities, we are raising fund by selling #mentalmate clothing such as hoodies and t-shirts with 100%of the profits going back into mental health.
+This project allows us to help people directly but also helps us raise much-needed funds for local mental health charities, we are raising funds by selling #mentalmate clothing such as hoodies and t-shirts with 100%of the profits going back into mental health.